xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 This section describes how to maintain the Deployit server in your environment.

-## Backing up Deployit ##
+## Creating Backups ##

 To create a backup of Deployit, several components may need to be backed up depending on your configuration:

 * **JCR repository**.
-    * Built-in repository: Create a backup of the built-in JCR repository by backing up the files in the repository directory. **Note: to create the backup, Deployit must be stopped.**
+    * Built-in repository: Create a backup of the built-in JCR repository by backing up the files in the repository directory.
     * Database repository: Create a backup of the database using the tools provdided by your vendor.
-* **LDAP repository**.
-Create a backup of the LDAP repository using the tools provdided by your vendor.
 * **Configuration**.
 Create a backup of the Deployit configuration by backing up the files in the `conf` directory in the installation directory.

+**Note:** Deployit **must not** be running when you are making a backup.
+Schedule backups outside of regular working hours to ensure the server is not being used.

+## Restoring Backups ##

+To restore a backup of Deployit, restore one of the following components:

+* **JCR repository**.
+    * Built-in repository: Remove the repository directory and replace it with the backup.
+    * Database repository: Restore a backup of the database using the tools provdided by your vendor.
+* **Configuration**.
+Remove the `conf` directory in the DEPLOYIT_HOME directory and replace it with the backup.

+**Note:** Deployit **must not** be running when you are restoring a backup.